-The Center for Student Professional Development helps students develop their professional capabilities, define their identities, and build resilience as they prepare for employment in a rapidly changing world.
+The Center Center helps students develop their professional capabilities, define their identities, and build resilience as they prepare for employment in a rapidly changing world.

 Any student—including first-year students—in any major can benefit from Center services.
 Students are encouraged to visit the Center during walk-in hours to get acquainted with resources and begin exploring opportunities.

 An important way for students to discover and connect to internships and jobs is to participate in Center activities, including: